NanheRoad/ESP32-PaperPad/README.md

 ### API Error
 <img src="showcase/demo-error-api.jpg" align="left" width="25%" />
-This error screen appears if an error (client or server) occurs when making an API request to OpenWeatherMap.
+This error screen appears if an error (client or server) occurs when making an API request to the weather service.
 The second line will give the error code followed by a descriptor phrase.
-Positive error codes correspond to HTTP response status codes, while error codes <= 0 indicate a client(esp32) error.
+Positive error codes correspond to HTTP response status codes, while error codes <= 0 indicate a client (esp32) error.
 The esp32 will retry once every SLEEP_DURATION (default = 30min).
 <br/><br/>
 In the example shown to the left, "401: Unauthorized" may be the result of an incorrect API key or that you are attempting to use the One Call v3 API without the proper account setup.